mschober/eca201/week2/README.md

     def __str__(self):
         """
         Underbar underbar methods (__methodname__) are a convention for methods belonging to a class.
-Some class methos are inherited from the parent type Object.
-You can see the parent hierarchy by doing import inspect
+Some class methods are inherited from the parent type Object.
+You can see the parent hierarchy by doing ObjectType.__bases
-        inspect(<object>)
         eg
-        inspect(HelloWorld)
-        If you help(Object) you'll see where these inherited classes come from.
+        HelloToStringInheritance.__bases__

+        This class inherits from the simple type object.
+        Objec has a private method __str__ which can be overriden to define how the object is printed.
         """
         return self.__class__.__name__